BrownBiomechanics/Autoscoper/Documentation/tutorials/pre-processing-module.md

 - Segmentation generation or loading
 - Partial volume cropping and extraction

-In the future, we will add support for the following tasks
+In the future, we will add support for the following tasks:
-- Virtual Radiograph (VRG) generation
 - Config file generation
 ```